-Field Description

-ID The repository object id

-NAME The name of the parameter.

-ТҮРЕ This is the parameter type.
-Local or Local Constant.

-DEFAULT_VALUE With the Default Value, we differentiate be- tween Constants and Local Constants.
-It is the value of the parameter for Constants and the de- fault value for Local Constants.
+Field Description ID The repository object Id NAME Name of the parameter TYPE This is the parameter type.
+Local or Local Constant DEFAULT_VALUE With the Default Value, we differentiate between Constants and Local Constants.
+It is the value of the parameter for Constants and the default value for Local Constants.
+TAG The tag or headline for the following comment COMMENT Comment if defined COMMENTTYPE Type of comment if a comment is defined

-TAG This field is not yet documented

-COMMENT Comment if defined

-COMMENTTYPE Type of comment if a comment is defined

-Table 26.46.: Description of the output structure of the show named resource subtable show named resource
+Table 26.47.: Description of the output structure of the show named resource subtable